 These trips had left us paying minimum payments only on our debts, which was a first for us in many years of our marriage.
 They also left us unable to fix a home that was so badly in need of repair the ceiling was falling on our heads (well thankfully just the dining room table and no one was hurt).

 I knew my inheritance check was coming months before it arrived and I spent the time praying to God about how to wisely use it in a way that would best benefit my family and honor my mother.

 Our Plan To Become Debt-Free

 Our plan ended up being a bit crazy, but it worked–almost.
-With my inheritance check from my mom, I bought a $9,900 home, paid off the rest of our student loans and our small car loans.
+With my inheritance check from my mom, I bought a $9,900 home, paid off the rest of our student loans and paid off our car loans.

-With no debts, we would have lowered our expenses enough for my husband to quit his second job and work a 40 to 50+ hour week ( there is hardly an RN position out there that doesn’t require you to work some overtime).
-The children and I would see him more and yet our family could still be able to live life thrifty yet comfortably.
+With no debts, we would have lowered our expenses enough for my husband to quit his second job and work a 40 to 50+ hour week (there is hardly an RN position out there that doesn’t require you to work some overtime).
+The children and I would see him more and our family could still live life thriftily yet comfortably.

 The plan sounded great, but those who have renovated before would have seen our error right away.
 We were not at all realistic about the cost of restoring two homes.
 Our money ran out just as the first house was finished.

 We were moving into our newly fixed, paid in full home and trying to figure out how to raise the cash to repair our original house when my maternal grandmother died.
 She left the share of her estate that should have been my mother’s to my sister and me.

 With a grieving yet grateful heart I took the money my grandmother left me and set aside enough to fix our original home, as well as pay off its mortgage while we were working on it, and the inheritance stretched just far enough to buy a 3rd home for $15,000 and fix it up to rent.

 We were now 100% debt free with two rentals.